Flanders: Historical Flanders

 A Flemish lady and gentleman in the year 1400, illustrated in the manuscript "Théâtre de tous les peuples et nations de la terre avec leurs habits et ornemens divers, tant anciens que modernes, diligemment depeints au naturel".
 Painted by Lucas d'Heere in the 2nd half of the 16th century.
 Preserved in the Ghent University Library.

 The County of Flanders was a feudal fief in West Francia.
 The first certain Count in the comital family, Baldwin I of Flanders, is first reported in a document of 862, when he eloped with a daughter of his king Charles the Bald.
 The region developed as a medieval economic power with a large degree of political autonomy.
 While its trading cities remained strong, it was weakened and divided when districts fell under direct French royal rule in the late 12th century.
 The remaining parts of Flanders came under the rule of the counts of neighbouring imperial Hainaut under Baldwin V of Hainaut in 1191.

 During the late Middle Ages, Flanders's trading towns (notably Ghent, Bruges and Ypres) made it one of the richest and most urbanized parts of Europe, weaving the wool of neighbouring lands into cloth for both domestic use and export.
-As a consequence, a sophisticated culture developed, with impressive art and architecture, rivaling those of northern Italy.
+As a consequence, a sophisticated culture developed, with impressive art and architecture, rivalling those of northern Italy.
 Ghent, Bruges, Ypres and the Franc of Bruges formed the Four Members, a form of parliament that exercised considerable power in Flanders.